littlezaide/haggadah/haggadah.md

 (1) The Passover During the Second Temple.

-As the feast of Israel's independence, the Passover

-p.
-131

-steadily grew in the hearts of the people.
+As the feast of Israel's independence, the Passover steadily grew in the hearts of the people.
 It gained new power, when subsequent to the Deuteronomic reformation, under King Josiah (621 B.C.E.), the Passover sacrifices, like all other offerings, had to be brought to the national sanctuary at Jerusalem.
 During the entire period of the Second Temple the Passover celebration served as a strong influence in the unification of Israel.
 Josephus refers to the great alacrity with which the Jewish people celebrated the Passover, and states that on it "they are required to slay more sacrifices in number that at any other festival".
 He also points out that "an innumerable multitude came thither out of the country, nay, from beyond its limits also, in order to worship God".
 He estimates that one year, shortly before the fall of the Temple, the number of sacrifices reached 256,500, which, upon the allowance of ten to each sacrifice, together with the considerable number of foreigners and of Jews who were prevented from partaking of the Passover on account of bodily uncleanliness, * made the vast crowd that thronged the holy city upward of 2,700,200.

 (2) The Passover Sacrifice. **

 For many days before the Passover, the people would come from every village and hamlet to celebrate the feast of unleavened bread in Jerusalem.
 By the fourteenth of Nisan the houses were crowded with guests, the open spaces were dotted with tents and the streets filled with the joyous pilgrims.
 Beneath the merrymaking, ran an undercurrent of earnest haste, for the great feast was close at hand.
-The houses were being

-p.
-132

-cleaned of leaven, and special ovens were being prepared for the roasting of the paschal lambs.
+The houses were being cleaned of leaven, and special ovens were being prepared for the roasting of the paschal lambs.

 Frequently in the midst of their labors, the people would look up to the Temple mount, where on one of the Temple galleries lay two sacrificial loaves, which served as a signal to them.
 As long as the priests allowed these loaves to remain, leavened bread could still be kept in the houses.
 But soon one loaf was removed, and then immediately afterwards the second loaf was taken away.
 At that signal fires leaped up all over the city.
 The last leaven was being burnt.
 For seven days thereafter only unleavened bread would be found in all the habitations of Israel.

 Now the seventh hour of the day had passed and the regular daily offering had already been brought up.
 The time for the sacrifice of the paschal offering itself had come.
 Great throngs of people pressed against the gates of the Temple, each man leading his sacrificial lamb.
 Soon the gates were opened but only one-third of the throng was admitted.
 As they poured into the Temple courts, they beheld three rows of priests extending across the sacred precinct.
 The first and last rows carried silver basins, the intervening carried basins of gold.
 The first man carried his lamb to the altar where it was sacrificed.
 The blood was caught in one of the basins and handed from priest to priest, each one receiving the empty basin in return for the filled one.
 Thus with very little delay, all the sacrifices were completed.
 While these sacrifices were being performed, the Levites chanted aloud the Hallel Psalms, the people responding in unison.
 After the first group of pilgrims completed its sacrifices, the second group was admitted, and then the third.
-When all the sacrifices were over, the people went to their houses and proceeded to roast the paschal lamb and make all preparations
+When all the sacrifices were over, the people went to their houses and proceeded to roast the paschal lamb and make all preparations for the great Seder service, which was to take place in every home that evening.

-p.
-133

-for the great Seder service, which was to take place in every home that evening.
 E. THE FEAST OF FREEDOM.

 During the centuries of Roman oppression, when the Jewish people groaned under the crushing burden of the Caesars, even as did their forefathers in Egypt, the ancient Feast of Freedom was charged with new vitality.
 Its annual recurrence came like a summons to new life and to liberty, making each Israelite feel as if he personally had shared in the Exodus.
 This sentiment was fostered by the new ritual for the home which replaced the Passover sacrifice after the Temple and the altar had been destroyed.
 While the Seder service was commemorative of the sacrificial rites at the Temple (the roast bone representing the paschal lamb, and the egg the additional festive offerings, the Ḥagigah), it was essentially propagandist in nature.
 The recital of the story of the Exodus was calculated to awaken the national consciousness.
 It became a duty to tell the young and to rehearse to one another the tale of the deliverance from Egyptian bondage.
 To dwell at length on it was considered praiseworthy.
 During the Hadrianic persecution, we find Rabbi Akiba, the moving spirit in Bar Cochba's heroic struggle to regain the independence of the Jewish people, together with other leaders in Israel, at B’nai B’rak, absorbed in the story of the Exodus all night, looking to the fulfillment of the prophetic promise to Israel:

-As in the days of thy coming forth out of the land of Egypt Will I show unto him marvelous things. *

-p.
-134

-Commemorating the deliverance from Egyptian bondage ("Pesaḥ Mitzrayim"), the Passover held out the promise of the future redemption from Roman bondage ("Pesaḥ L’osid").
+As in the days of thy coming forth out of the land of Egypt Will I show unto him marvelous things. * Commemorating the deliverance from Egyptian bondage ("Pesaḥ Mitzrayim"), the Passover held out the promise of the future redemption from Roman bondage ("Pesaḥ L’osid").
 Another belief, too, became current that God's anointed (the Messiah) would appear on the anniversary of Israel's liberation, to reestablish the fallen tabernacle of David.
 Several self-deluded men, under the spell of this belief, proclaimed themselves as the long expected Messiahs.
 Thus in all ages, the Passover proved to be a perennial source of hope.
 Celebrating it, the Jewish people defied their ever new Pharaohs and Caesars, declaring prayerfully: "This year we are slaves; next year may we be free men".
 To souls crushed with anguish the "Z’man Ḥerusenu—the season of our liberation" held out the promise of the coming day when all fetters of oppression would be broken, when the clouds of religious bigotry and racial prejudice and hatred would be dispelled by the dawning light of God's truth, and when Israel's dormant powers would awaken to new life and blossom forth in renewed glory.
 THE ETHICAL SIGNIFICANCE OF THE PASSOVER.

 Israel's experience was unique from the first when it departed from Egypt.
 Again and again races have been subjugated, reduced to slavery or villenage; but does history know of another horde of slaves that recovered itself, regained freedom, reestablished its own civilization, its own government?
 It is eminently proper, therefore, that in the prophetic as well as the Rabbinic cycle of ideas the Exodus from Egypt should occupy a prominent place.
 Its importance had been recognized still earlier, in the code, the Torah.
-The most exalted moral statutes concerning the treatment of strangers are connected with the Exodus, and

-p.
-135

-are, from a psychologic point of view, impressively inculcated by means of the reminder: "Ye know the heart of the stranger!" * It is remarkable how even the law of the Sabbath rest, at first sight unconnected with the story of Israel's slavery and redemption, is brought into relation with and illuminated by it.
+The most exalted moral statutes concerning the treatment of strangers are connected with the Exodus, and are, from a psychologic point of view, impressively inculcated by means of the reminder: "Ye know the heart of the stranger!" * It is remarkable how even the law of the Sabbath rest, at first sight unconnected with the story of Israel's slavery and redemption, is brought into relation with and illuminated by it.
 The fourth commandment in the second version of the Ten Commandments, in Deuteronomy, disregards the dogmatic reason attached to the first ("for in six days the Lord made" etc). ** It emphasizes the ethical motive, that the manservant and the maid-servant should be granted a day of rest, and employs the memory of the Egyptian experience to urge consideration for subordinates.
 This method, characteristic of the Bible and still more of the Rabbis, of establishing a connection between the most important moral laws and the history of Israel in Egypt, at the same time illustrates how nations should draw instruction from their fortunes.

 The Prophets and Psalmists employ the great historical event to give reality chiefly to the religious idea of God's providence and grace.
 The Rabbis, finally, deduce from it the two fundamental elements of man's ethical education: the notion of liberty and the notion of man's ethical task.

 Political and even civil freedom was lost.
 The Roman Pharaohs, if they did not exact labor, the more despotically exacted property and blood, and aimed at the annihilation of ideal possessions—the Law, its study, and its execution.
-Yet the notion of liberty, inner moral and spiritual liberty, cherished as a pure, exalted ideal, possible only under and through the Law, was associated with the memory of the redemption
+Yet the notion of liberty, inner moral and spiritual liberty, cherished as a pure, exalted ideal, possible only under and through the Law, was associated with the memory of the redemption from Egyptian slavery, and this memory in turn was connected with symbolic practices accompanying every act, pleasure, and celebration.

-p.
-136

-from Egyptian slavery, and this memory in turn was connected with symbolic practices accompanying every act, pleasure, and celebration.

 Moritz Lazarus,
 The Ethics of Judaism, Part 1, p.
 231-2 and 29.

 MOSES AND THE TABLES OF THE LAW
-Click to enlarge
-MOSES AND THE TABLES OF THE LAW

-p.
-137
 Moses

 "How small Sinai appears when Moses stands upon it!
 This mountain is only the pedestal for the feet of the man whose head reaches up to the heavens, where he speaks with God."